CaramelFur/Picsur/README.md

 Here is a list of done features, and what is planned.
 For a more detailed list, you can always visit [the project](https://github.com/rubikscraft/Picsur/projects/1).

-Every featured marked here should work in the latest release.
+Every feature marked here should work in the latest release.

 - [x] Uploading and viewing images
 - [x] Anonymous uploads